Choose another writer in this calendar:

 After graduating, Cullen entered New York University, where his works attracted critical attention.
 Cullen's first collection of poems, Color (1925), was published in the same year he graduated from NYU.
 Written in a careful, traditional style, the work celebrated black beauty and deplored the effects of racism.
 The book included 'Heritage' and 'Incident,' probably his most famous poems.
 'Yet Do I Marvel,' about racial identity and injustice, showed the influence of the literary expression of William Wordsworth and William Blake, but its subject was far from the world of their Romantic sonnets.
 The poet accepts that there is God, and 'God is good, well-meaning, kind,' but he finds a contradiction of his own plight in a racist society: he is black and a poet.

 Cullen's Color was a landmark of the Harlem Renaissance.
 The movement was centered in the cosmopolitan community of Harlem, in New York City.
 During the 1920s, a fresh generation of writers emerged, although a few were Harlem-born.
-Among the leading figures were Alain Locke (The New Negro, 1925), James Weldon Johnson (Black Manhattan, 1930), Claude McKay (Home to Harlem, 1928), Langston Hughes (The Weary Blues, 1926), Zora Neale Hurston (Jonah's Gourd Vine, 1934), Wallace Thurman (Harlem: A Melodrama of Negro Life, 1929), Jean Toomer (Cane, 1923), Arna Bontemps (Black Thunder, 1935), and of course Countee Cullen, a leading voice of the period. – The movement was accelerated by grants and scholarships and supported by such white writers as Carl Van Vechten.
+Among the leading figures were Alain Locke (The New Negro, 1925), James Weldon Johnson (Black Manhattan, 1930), Claude McKay (Home to Harlem, 1928), Langston Hughes (The Weary Blues, 1926), Zora Neale Hurston (Jonah's Gourd Vine, 1934), Wallace Thurman (Harlem: A Melodrama of Negro Life, 1929), Jean Toomer (Cane, 1923), Arna Bontemps (Black Thunder, 1935), and of course Countee Cullen, a leading voice of the period. – The Harlem Renaissance, a term popularized by the black philosopher Alain LeRoy Locke, was accelerated by grants and scholarships and supported by such white writers as Carl Van Vechten.
+Locke was one of Cullen's most reliable backers; they also opened their private lives to one other.

 A brilliant student, Cullen graduated from New York University Phi Beta Kappa.
 He attended Harvard, earning his masters degree in 1926.
 Cullen's column 'The Dark Tower' in the Opportunity magazine, where he worked as assistant editor, increased his literary reputation.